 Explore how creativity in advertising and public relations is tailored to communication to multicultural global markets.
 Students will hear guest lectures from internationally-renowned experts in their fields.
 Set in the heart of London, the class will visit leading advertising and public relations agencies and other creative-driven companies, while also exploring cultural and historical sites.

 There are no pre-requisites for this course.
 This is a graduate-level course targeted to students in the M.S.
 Global Strategic Communication program.
-Undergraduate students must have permission from the instructor to enroll.
+Undergraduate Senior students may also apply.

 For more information, please contact the instructor, Bob Akers, at firstname.lastname@example.org